Feyerabend/cc/ch07/sec7.4/control/state/tm/README.md

 }
 ```

-This demonstrates *conditional transitions*—the next state
+This demonstrates *conditional transitions*--the next state
 depends on data (register values), not just the current instruction.

 #### 3. Determinism vs Non-Determinism